lmc2179/lmc2179.github.io/drafts/parachute.md

 # Talk: Get to know the team

 ### The goal: Meet everyone. understand what they do, and how they concieve of success for themselves/for the group, how you can help.

+Talk talk talk talk talk!! you can't overdo this

+Each of these includes themes that I try and piece together, which are included in **bold**.
+Each theme includes some specific questions you might ask.
+I try to cover all the themes, but I don't necessarily ask each question (and I may ask others besides).

 ### stakeholders/partners/pms